SimpleNexus/nexoform/README.md

 #### Output

 This will perform the setup and run `terraform output` for you.
+If you are using ERB, the terraform files will be generated (run through ERB) before calculating the plan.

 ```bash
 Usage: